Scramjet: 2010s

-In May 2013, an X-51A Waverider reached 4828 km/h (Mach 5.1) during a six-minute flight under scramjet power.
+In May 2013 an X-51A Waverider reached 4828 km/h (Mach 5.1) during a six-minute flight under scramjet power.
 The WaveRider was dropped at 50000 ft from a B-52 bomber, and then accelerated to Mach 4.8 by a solid rocket booster which then separated before the WaveRider's scramjet engine came into effect.

-On 28 August 2016, the Indian space agency ISRO conducted a successful test of a scramjet engine on a two-stage, solid-fueled rocket.
+On 28 August 2016 the Indian space agency ISRO conducted a successful test of a scramjet engine on a two-stage, solid-fueled rocket.
 Twin scramjet engines were mounted on the back of the second stage of a two-stage, solid-fueled sounding rocket called Advanced Technology Vehicle (ATV), which is ISRO's advanced sounding rocket.
 The twin scramjet engines were ignited during the second stage of the rocket when the ATV achieved a speed of 7350 km/h (Mach 6) at an altitude of 20 km.
 The scramjet engines were fired for a duration of about 5 seconds.

-On 12 June 2019, India successfully conducted the maiden flight test of its indigenously developed uncrewed scramjet demonstration aircraft for hypersonic speed flight from a base from Abdul Kalam Island in the Bay of Bengal at about 11:25 am.
+On 12 June 2019 India successfully conducted the maiden flight test of its indigenously developed uncrewed scramjet demonstration aircraft for hypersonic speed flight from a base from Abdul Kalam Island in the Bay of Bengal at about 11:25 am.
 The aircraft is called the Hypersonic Technology Demonstrator Vehicle.
 The trial was carried out by the Defence Research and Development Organisation.
 The aircraft forms an important component of the country's programme for development of a hypersonic cruise missile system.

 2020s

 DRDO scramjet combustor ground testing for 1,000 seconds.

 On 27 September 2021, DARPA announced successful flight of its Hypersonic Air-breathing Weapon Concept scramjet cruise missile.
 Another successful test was carried out in mid-March 2022 amid the Russian invasion of Ukraine.
 Details were kept secret to avoid escalating tension with Russia, only to be revealed by an unnamed Pentagon official in early April.
 On 25 April 2025, DRDO successfully completed over 1,000 seconds of ground testing of a subscale active-cooled scramjet combustor.
+The DRDO scramjet was again tested for over 12 minutes on 9 January 2026.